The FIF Rules: A Plain English Guide to Taxing Overseas Investments in NZ

 Not entirely, but they simplify and reduce them.

-If you hold overseas shares or ETFs directly with a total cost basis above $50,000, you must file an IR3 return each year and calculate FIF income under FDR or CV.
+If you hold overseas shares or ETFs directly with a total cost basis above the FIF threshold (currently $50,000, proposed to rise to $100,000 from 1 April 2026, subject to legislation), you must file an IR3 return each year and calculate FIF income under FDR, CV, or RAM (if eligible).
 If you invest exclusively through NZ-domiciled PIE funds, no personal filing is required.
 PIE tax is a final tax handled by the fund manager.

 The FIF rules are the ultimate proof that IRD has a sense of humour.
 A dry one, but still.

-You are taxed on money you have not made, using a 25-year-old threshold that inflation has rendered ridiculous.
-But complexity is not a reason to overpay, and it is certainly not a reason to ignore the rules entirely.
+You are taxed on money you have not made, using a 25-year-old threshold inflation has rendered absurd.
+Proposals announced in May 2026 would finally double it, subject to legislation.
+Either way, complexity is not a reason to overpay, and it is certainly not a reason to ignore the rules entirely.
 IRD already has the data.

 Get the investment decision right first.
 Then make sure the structure around it is not quietly giving away returns you could have kept.
 Whether you use a managed platform, a portfolio tracker, or an accountant at year end, the compliance side is solvable.
 The expensive mistake is never looking at it at all.